 Where will the meetings be held?

 The working group meetings will be held on Zoom, bi-monthly.
-Visiting Writer readings will happen in-person (pandemic willing) along with craft talks.
+Visiting Writer readings will happen online along with craft talks.
 The readings will be live-streamed for participants outside the area.

 How do you judge submissions?